How to Dry Mint in the Air Fryer: Quick Dehydration Method!

 Drying mint in the air fryer is one of the quickest and easiest methods to dehydrate your fresh mint.
 Whether it’s your overly abundant herb garden or a pile leftover from your holiday baking endeavors, you’ll be able to safely save it for later.

-Dried mint is so useful for a variety of dishes, too!
-Season sauces, frosting, baked goods, cocktails, and more with this cool flavor.
+Dehydrated herbs like dried mint are so useful for a variety of dishes, too!
+Season sauces, stews, frosting, baked goods, cocktails, and more with this cool flavor.

 how to dry fresh mint in the air fryer dinners done quick featured image